ISO 8601: Time intervals

-Of these, the first three require two values separated by an interval designator which is usually a solidus (more commonly referred to as a forward slash "/").
+Of these, the first three require two values separated by an interval designator which is usually a solidus "/".
 Section 3.2.6 of ISO 8601-1:2019 notes that "A solidus may be replaced by a double hyphen ["--"] by mutual agreement of the communicating partners", and previous versions used notations like "2000--2002".
 Use of a double hyphen instead of a solidus allows inclusion in computer filenames; in common operating systems, a solidus is a reserved character and is not allowed in a filename.